How to Write a Resignation Letter

 Australian Council of Trade Unions

-To find out which union you may belong to, and for general advice.
+Find out which union you might belong to, and get some general advice on employment rights.